-- 9.3 The total area covered by temporary roads, processing areas, and displaced soil, created by timber harvesting operations shall not exceed five percent of each harvest area unless the company has an approved silviculture strategy for their roads. - 9.4 Operations shall not occur when soil conditions are above field capacity (saturated). - 9.5 Minimize the machine traffic on sensitive areas, depending on soil susceptibility to disturbance according to the results of a hand test (see figure 1). - 9.6 Operations shall cease when instances of multiple ruts in a limited area are created that are clearly related to operations during unfavourable ground conditions.
+- 9.2 The total area covered by temporary roads, bared processing areas, and soil displaced during timber harvesting operations shall not exceed five percent of each harvest area without Alberta's approval.
+Blocks less than 7 ha may exceed 5%. - 9.3 Operations shall not occur during heavy rainfall or when soil conditions are above field capacity (saturated). - 9.4 Minimize the machine traffic on sensitive areas, depending on soil susceptibility to disturbance according to the results of a hand test (see figure 2). - 9.5 Operations shall cease when instances of multiple ruts in a limited area are created that are clearly related to operations during unfavourable ground conditions.